webgpu-tools/wesl-spec/ConditionalTranslation.md

    * discard statements
    * function call statements
    * const assertion statements
+   * compound global declarations (see below)

 3. A new *compound global declaration* syntax node is introduced.
-It consists of a list of global declarations surrounded by curly brackets (`{ }`) and optionally preceded by *translate-time attributes*.
+It consists of a list of global declarations surrounded by curly brackets (`{ }`).
+It must be preceded by exactly one *translate-time attribute*.

 ## `@if` attribute family